-Note: When the rack ID settings have been changed, it is necessary to configure the plate type, set the needle stroke from the top, and then adjust the rack position.
-Refer to the $ExionLC^{TM}$ 100 System Hardware User Guide for instructions.
+Note: If the rack ID settings have been changed, then it is necessary to configure the plate type, set the needle stroke from the top, and then adjust the rack position.
+Refer to the ExionLCTM 100 System Hardware User Guide for instructions.

-Note: If the plate type is changed but the same rack ID is used, the needle stroke from the top should be set and the rack position adjusted.
+Note: If the plate type is changed but the same rack ID is used, then the needle stroke from the top should be set and the rack position adjusted.